devgithubs/MS2/README.md

  * git add 'filename' = add files to the staging area.
  * git commit 'filename' -m'message' = commit the changes to the local repository
  * git push = pushes all commits to GitHub's repository

+#### GitHub Pages - Website Hosting

+Once all code was pushed to the repository, the next step was to host the website live on GitHub's servers.

+This is done by:

+*Navigating to the GitHub Repository.
+*Click the 'Settings' Tab.
+*Scroll Down to the GitHub Pages Heading.
+*Select 'Master Branch' as the source.
+*Click the Save button.
+*Click on the link to go to the live deployed page.